 Corrosion Resistance: Stainless steel pipes demonstrate excellent corrosion resistance in a variety of corrosive environments due to the formation of a dense oxide film from the chromium element they contain.
 In contrast, while copper pipes have good corrosion resistance in fresh water environments, their corrosion resistance is not as strong as stainless steel pipes in some corrosive chemicals.

-Strength: Stainless steel pipes, due to their alloy structure, have high tensile strength and pressure resistance, allowing them to withstand high working pressures, making them widely used in high-pressure systems.
+Strength: Stainless steel pipes, due to their alloy structure, have high tensile strength and pressure resistance, allowing them to withstand high working pressures, making them widely used in high-pressure systems, for example, SS grooved pipe.
 Copper pipes, due to their metallic properties, have relatively lower strength and are typically suitable for low-pressure systems.

 Thermal Conductivity: Copper pipes have a very high thermal conductivity, which makes them popular in applications that require rapid heat transfer, such as refrigeration systems and heat sinks.
 Stainless steel pipes have relatively lower thermal conductivity, making them less suitable than copper pipes in applications requiring efficient heat conduction.